Kilowhisky/tile38-viewer/README.md

-# tile38-viewer
+# Tile38 Viewer

-An Electron application with React and TypeScript
+Tile38 Viewer is a utility application for viewing and interacting with data in a [Tile38](https://tile38.com) server

 ## Recommended IDE Setup